 As a result of the 2018 Nicaraguan socio-political crisis, an extraordinary large number of Nicaraguans fled the country to avoid violence and human rights violations.
-The number of Nicaraguans that entered Costa Rica as refugees in 2019 and 2020 is estimated at 31,604 and 9,409, respectively.
+According to data provided by Costa Rican immigration authorities, around 135,654 Nicaraguans entered Costa Rica between February and June 2019, a significant number of whom were refugees.
 In 2022, the number of Nicaraguans applying for refuge in Costa Rica was 80,028, a 751% increase in applications compared to 2020.
 This increased influx of immigrants created a number of challenges for the Government.
 Although some of these refugees contributed to domestic production by entering the agricultural workforce, the majority entered the informal economy, which resulted in increased unemployment and an increased social security, housing, healthcare and education burden on the Republic without a corresponding increase in tax revenue.

-Costa Rica is implementing a non-refundable U.S.\$650,000 OAS-contributed program a imed at improving the care, protection, inclusion and social and economic integration of Nicaraguan immigrants and refugees in Costa Rica.
+Costa Rica is implementing a non-refundable U.S.\$650,000 OAS-contributed program aimed at improving the care, protection, inclusion and social and economic integration of Nicaraguan immigrants and refugees in Costa Rica